MaskRIS: Semantic Distortion-aware Data Augmentation for Referring Image Segmentation: Experiments

 \subsection{Experimental Setups}

 \textbf{Datasets.} We evaluate our method using three popular benchmarks in RIS: RefCOCO, RefCOCO+, and RefCOCOg.
-RefCOCO~\cite{yu2016modeling} provides 142,209 expressions (3.61 words per expression) for about 50,000 objects across 19,994 images, emphasizing object locations and appearances.
-RefCOCO+~\cite{yu2016modeling} offers over 141,564 expressions (3.53 words per expression), excluding spatial language to focus on object attributes.
-RefCOCOg~\cite{yu2016modeling} introduces more complexity into the evaluation by including 85,474 longer and more complex expressions (8.43 words per expression) for 54,822 objects in 26,711 images.
-All datasets are collected on top of the MS COCO dataset~\cite{COCO}.
-For RefCOCOg, we report results on the UMD partition~\cite{yu2016modeling}, following the previous studies~\cite{CRIS, PolyFormer, RISCLIP}.
+RefCOCO~\citep{yu2016modeling}, all built on the MS COCO dataset~\citep{COCO}.
+RefCOCO provides 142,209 expressions for about 50,000 objects across 19,994 images, emphasizing object locations and appearances.
+RefCOCO+~\citep{yu2016modeling} offers over 141,564 expressions, excluding spatial language to focus on object attributes.
+RefCOCOg~\citep{yu2016modeling} introduces more complexity into the evaluation by including 85,474 longer expressions (8.43 words per expression on average) for 54,822 objects in 26,711 images; for this dataset, we report results on the UMD partition~\citep{yu2016modeling}, following the previous studies~\citep{CRIS, PolyFormer, RISCLIP}.
+To further examine cross-dataset generalization beyond COCO-style images, we additionally evaluate MaskRIS on RefClef, a subset of the ImageCLEF dataset with more diverse natural scenes and object categories (see Appendix~\ref{supp:ref_clef} for details).

 \textbf{Evaluation Metrics.} To evaluate model performance, we use mean Intersection-over-Union (mIoU), overall Intersection-over-Union (oIoU), and P@$\mathsf{X}$.
 While mIoU calculates the average IoU across all test samples, oIoU measures the ratio of the total intersection to the total union areas across all samples.
 P@$\mathsf{X}$ measures the percentage of test samples with an IoU above a threshold $\mathsf{X} \in \{0.5, 0.7, 0.9\}$.
 These metrics ensure a consistent and fair evaluation across different RIS methods.